stennety/mywebsite/_posts/2018-09-20-magic-leap-first-impressions.md

 ![Magic Leap 'Belt-Pack'](https://cdn.vox-cdn.com/thumbor/rVXz1wHkuFEUcC7hMIzECMwUD9Q=/0x0:2040x1360/1200x0/filters:focal(0x0:2040x1360):no_upscale()/cdn.vox-cdn.com/uploads/chorus_asset/file/11939705/jbareham_180717_2744_0493.jpg)
 So, while I'm not overly sold on this product, I am starting to believe that it may have a chance, eventually: a couple of further iterations down the line, we could, in the Magic Leap, have something that's ready for consumers.
 It will need a significant bump in visual quality, a more expansive field of view, a much lower cost and killer apps that will do for ML what Michael Jackson's Thriller and pop music in general, did for Sony's Walkman.

-With the brief introduction I've had, I'd say that Magic Leap One, by virtue of its well balanced design and comfort is likely the best Mixed Reality device available right now and unless Microsoft drastically resigns Hololens II, it'll remain that way for a while.
+With the brief introduction I've had, I'd say that Magic Leap One, by virtue of its well balanced design and comfort is likely the best Mixed Reality device available right now and unless Microsoft drastically redesigns the Hololens, it'll remain that way for a while.